SuperThunder/STM32F411CEU6-BlackPill-MicroPython-Examples/Micropython Firmware Build Notes.md

 ### 3) By Serial
 - Connect the board to a serial adapter and use STM32CubeProgrammer or st-flash to upload the firmware

+## Serial REPL and 'USB drive' of Python files
+After flashing, press the NRST button to reboot the board.

+It should now show up as a ~40KB mass storage device and a COM serial port device when plugged into your PC by USB.
+The serial port can be connected to at 115200 bps.